 One thing that often leaves more people feeling unhappy with their careers than just about anything else, it’s the feeling that they could be doing something so much more worthwhile with their time.
 After all, it’s often incredibly hard to connect and engage with the world that you’re doing and feel proud of it when you know that all you’re really doing is lining the pockets of your employer.
 Putting money in the pockets of people who already have more than you might ever see is hardly the best way to create a job that you’re really going to love.
 This kind of situation can often lead to a lot of people feeling depressed and hopeless about their impact on the world.
 The best solution to this is simply to find something that you are going to get more fulfilment out of.

 Instead of working to make your employer richer, why not do something that actually helps people in the real world.
-Retraining with something like an RN to MSN online or applying to various non-profits give you great opportunities to break into industries that actually make a positive impact on the world.
+Retraining or applying to various non-profits give you great opportunities to break into industries that actually make a positive impact on the world.
 Think about what it is you really want to be doing and the ways in which your current job aren’t allowing for that.

 You Never Have Any Time for Yourself

-The modern world often seems to be built from the ground up to make it impossible to achieve a work/life balance that’s actually worth anything.
+The modern world often seems to be designed to make it difficult to achieve a healthy work/life balance.
 However, being able to take time away from work for yourself or to spend with the people in your life is essential to your mental well-being.
-If you’re working constant overtime or you’re expected to be at your employer’s beck and call every minute of the day then you’re just going to end up exhausted and miserable.
+If you’re working constant overtime or you’re expected to be at your employer’s beck and call every minute of the day then you’re just going to end up exhausted and deflated.
 If your job never gives you the chance to just stop and rest for a while, it’s not a job you should be doing.